• Skip to primary navigation

 • More like this

-• πŸ“– Recipe
+• ๐Ÿ“– Recipe

 shot of dumplings with sauce

-Why you'll love this recipe:
+Why this recipe

-• quickly made in just 5-minutes!
+• Easily made in 5-minutes.

 Looking for homemade dumpling recipes?
 Check out my Chinese Pork Chive Dumplings, Pork Cabbage Dumplings, or Pork Shrimp Dumplings.